 The Ship Inn, Mundesley

 The Ship Inn in Mundesley is our local, serving a wide menu of regular pub favourites.
 Inside you'll find a main bar with locals, a main restaurant, snug room (my favourite) and a large beer garden over looking the sea.
-It also has a slipway to the beach so it's an ideal stroll from our Beach House to the pub!
+Its also features The Catch fish & chip shop.
+The pub has a slipway to the beach so it's an ideal stroll from our Beach House to the pub!
 Book as it gets busy in peak periods.
 Tel 01793 722691 Website Scroll down for more details of Mundesley pubs and North Norfolk pubs.

 All local 0m

 The great thing about Mundesley is you can get literally everything you need locally in the vilage centre.
 Including fresh fruit and veg from Country Pickings, meat from the butcher and fresh fish from the small trailer in the car park.
 We even have the world's smallest hardware shop.
 But there's also a fully stocked Tesco Express yards from the house and the larger Waitrose and Sainsbury's just 4 miles away in North Walsham.

 Recently extended the Vernon Arms has that pleasant mix of traditional pub feel, log fire, warm colours, locals, not messed about with feel and a good menu.
 Ok, not noted for its gastro food, but equally you can enjoy a good meal using local produce if you look at the menu carefully.
 It's popular so do book.
 Also great for a pint and a game of pool.
 If you fancy the long walk, take the quiet roads via Gimingham, out our gate turn right and take next left before you get to the garage and Tesco express.
 Southrepps, Norfolk NR11 8NP 01263 833355 Website

 North Walsham is a lovely little town with a Georgian High Street.